 - Keeping it clean & clear: recording tips & tricks

 3:00 Practical exercise – mixing, recording & problem-solving on a mock set

 All Film Oxford Courses are subsidised by Oxfordshire Adult Learning

 Early booking discount & concessions

-Early Booking – Book early to get 10% reduction on the full price course fee.
-See the date at top right of this page (usually two weeks before the course start date, but may vary).
+Early Booking – Book early to get 10% reduction on the full-price course fee.
+See the date at the top right of this page (usually two weeks before the course start date, but may vary).

-Concessions – UK based Students, NHS workers and people on some means-tested benefits.
-Evidence is required, such as student card, NHS staff card or benefit letter.
+Concessions – UK-based Students, NHS workers and people on some means-tested benefits.
+Evidence is required, such as a student card, NHS staff card or benefits letter.